John Lennon's psychedelic Rolls-Royce: Critical reception

-describing its "bright, Romany-inspired floral design" and quoted a museum curator calling it a "magical object".
-HotCars in Quebec called it "probably one of the most famous art cars ever made".
+describing its "bright, Romany-inspired floral design" and quoted a museum curator calling it a "magical object". in 2022 HotCars in Quebec called it "probably one of the most famous art cars ever made".

 Donation, auction and subsequent ownership

 In December 1977, Lennon and Ono donated the limousine to the Cooper-Hewitt Museum, a Manhattan branch of the Smithsonian Institution, for a $250,000 tax credit.
-Lennon was murdered by an obsessed fan in New York in December 1980.
+Lennon was murdered in December 1980.
 As late as 1987, Ono and the estate of John Lennon were disputing the size of the tax credit with the Internal Revenue Service, which repeatedly claimed that the car was worth no more than $100,000 when it was donated.

 In June 1985, the Cooper-Hewitt Museum decided to sell the car, which was auctioned by Sotheby's in New York, and it was purchased by Canadian businessman Jim Pattison for US$2,299,000.
 According to Sotheby's, this was the highest auction price for a car at that time.
 Pattison used it to promote Expo 86 in Vancouver.
 In 1987, Pattison donated the car to the Province of British Columbia, where it was exhibited at the Transportation Museum of British Columbia until 1993.
 It was then transferred to the Royal British Columbia Museum, and has remained the property of that institution ever since.